 London Stansted Airport is located at Stansted Mountfitchet in Essex which is 42 miles northeast of Central london.

-The airport is owned and operated by BAA, which also owns and operates five other UK airports.
+The airport is owned and operated by Manchester Airports Group.

 Stansted Airport is a hub for a number of major European low-cost carriers.
 It is the largest base for low-cost giant Ryanair with over 100 destinations served by the airline.